Wounded-Knee/Whitepine/public/library/project-specs/identity-chips-system.md

 - Sample data for testing and development
 - Click interactions with visual feedback
 - Comprehensive documentation and examples
-- Federal-themed design consistent with USA application
+- Federal-themed design consistent with Whitepine application

 ### Navigation
 Accessible from the main laboratory page (`/lab`) with a dedicated card and description.